AdamCarballo/Unity-Trello/README.md

 Demo
 ----
 The Demo folder from the source code (included in the [Unitypackage](https://github.com/AdamEC/Unity-Trello/releases)) includes a demo scene with custom UI to understand how everything works.<br>
-Remember to fill the variables `key` and `token` on the inspector with the ones obtained from Trello, and set the default board an list where the card should be uploaded.
+Remember to fill the variables `key` and `token` on the inspector with the ones obtained from Trello, and set the default board and list where the card should be uploaded.

 History
 ----